wxgao33/xMarkerFinder/README.md

 ## FAQs
 ### Part I General questions
 #### 1. When should I use xMarkerFinder?
 xMarkerFinder is suitable for microbial biomarker identification from cross-cohort datasets.
 Our previous studies demonstrated its applicability in identifying global microbial diagnostic biomarkers for adenoma and colorectal cancer.
-Moreover, xMarkerFinder could also be applied to biomarker determination in disease prognosis, treatment stratification, metastasis surveillance, adverse reactions anticipation, etc. Any research dedicated to biomarker identification from multi-population microbial datasets are welcome.
+Moreover, xMarkerFinder could also be applied to biomarker determination in disease prognosis, treatment stratification, metastasis surveillance, adverse reactions anticipation, etc. Any research dedicated to biomarker identification from multi-population microbial datasets is welcome.
-#### 2. How should I setup the required computational environment for xMarkerFinder?
+#### 2. How should I set up the required computational environment for xMarkerFinder?
 We provide detailed instructions on software installation for users to run the whole xMarkerFinder workflow locally.
-However, we strongly encourage the usage of provided docker image as it would significantly reduce potential errors in the entire installation and setup process. (https://hub.docker.com/r/tjcadd2022/xmarkerfinder)
+However, we strongly encourage the usage of the provided docker image as it would significantly reduce potential errors in the entire installation and setup process. (https://hub.docker.com/r/tjcadd2022/xmarkerfinder)
 #### 3. Can I access and modify the codes used in xMarkerFinder?
 Yes.
 The [codes](./scripts) used in xMarkerFinder are deposited in our GitHub repository and can be freely downloaded and modified according to users’ specific needs.
 However, the modification might cause unprecedented errors and we encourage users to try different parameters first, and then modify the codes.
 #### 4. Can I use only certain steps of xMarkerFinder and skip other parts?
 Yes.
 The whole xMarkerFinder workflow contains four stages (12 steps) and every stage/step can be conducted independently and users could skip any one of them according to specific study designs.
-#### 5. Can I use xMarkerFinder on environmental microbiome researches?
+#### 5. Can I use xMarkerFinder for environmental microbiome research?
 Yes.
 Although xMarkerFinder is developed for human microbiome studies, it is also generalizable to other microbial habitats.
 #### 6. How long does it take to run xMarkerFinder?
 The time needed for the whole workflow depends on the dataset size, selected algorithm, and computational resources available.
 The following time estimates are based on execution of our protocol on provided example datasets with all classifiers (Logistic Regression (LR, L1 and L2 regularization), K-nearest Neighbors (KNN) classifier, Support Vector classifier (SVC) with the Radial Basis Function kernel), Decision Tree (DT) classifier, Random Forest(RF) classifier, and Gradient Boosting (GB) classifier using the xMarkerFinder docker image on a MacBook Pro (2.4-GHz quad-core eighth-generation Intel Core i5 processor, 16-GB 2133-MHz LPDDR3 memory).